 With over 15 years of experience in training and instructional design, Emily has executed in-person and online training programs for the federal government, nonprofits, and the corporate sector.
 She has led software training, soft skills training, and compliance projects.
 She holds a Master's of Science degree in Instructional Science and Technology and has CSPO, CSM, PMP, and PMI-ACP certifications.
 She is the author of "e-Learning Department of One", published by ATD Press.

-Inspired to pursue her graduate degree in Industrial-Organizational Psychology after experiencing a painful organizational change, Amy is passionate about providing quality and engaging learning opportunities that enable individuals to excel at work and in life.
+Amy is passionate about providing quality and engaging learning opportunities that enable individuals to excel at work and in life.
 She is active in ATD's Puget Sound chapter as well as the Pacific Northwest Organizational Development Network, where she is a speaker and presenter.

 Some fun facts about Amy include her interest in diversity, equity, and inclusion, she grew up in Wisconsin, adores her 3 nephews, enjoys yoga, loves animals and would like to travel someday.